At the end of your app building project, you probably expect that you can take your app and do what you want with it. Not so fast.

 Imagine you want to grow a plant from seeds.
 You aren't a horticulturist, and have no idea how to grow plants.
 You source a gardener to help you.
 You pay the gardener to plant the seeds, and pay all the maintenance costs for cultivation.
 All goes well and your plant grows, but your plant is on the gardener's property.
 The gardener gets busy with other clients, and neglects your plant.
 Maybe they forget to water your plant, or accidentally poison it.
 As much as you want to keep your plant alive, the gardener has all the power.

-Your software application is like the plant.
+Your software application development is like the plant.
 Without regular upkeep and attention, it will die.
 The owner of an application's source code ultimately holds the reigns.

 What if you can't afford to invest any more money into development?
 What if the development firm goes out of business?
 What if the development firm is super busy and doesn't have time to make your critical changes for another 6 months?
 What if the development firm changes their internal processes and they "no longer support" your app's tech stack?